syncfusion-content/wpf-docs/wpf/SfChart/Exporting.md

 ### Export SfChart to image without rendering in UI

-You can export chart to image without rendering in UI by set the chart to ['RootVisual'] in ['HwndSource'] and passing ['HwndSourceParameters'] to the ['HwndSource'].
+You can export the chart to image without rendering in UI by setting the chart to ['RootVisual'] in ['HwndSource'] and passing ['HwndSourceParameters'] to the ['HwndSource'].
 The following code snippet demonstrates this.

 {% highlight c# %}